MPG-Git/Neurotoolbox/README.md

 A modular, **dataset-agnostic** toolkit for brain–behavior analyses (EEG/fMRI ROI features + behavioral outcomes).
 It refactors a long, lab-specific script into a reusable package with clear modules, CLI entry points, logging, and reproducible outputs.
+CSV spreadsheet input for easy integration across labs and datasets.

 ## Features